-- · Keep specimens inside as long as possible. - In the lockbox only: Place a bag of hot saline solution or a plastic bottle filled with hot water at the bottom of the lockbox (avoid direct contact with specimens). - Lockboxes should be brought indoors each day and allowed to warm to room temperature before inserting samples and placing outside again.
+- · Keep specimens inside as long as possible. - In the lockbox only: Place a bag of hot saline solution or a plastic bottle filled with hot water at the bottom of the lockbox (avoid direct contact with specimens).

 Packaging for warm weather